iamanas20/SoundByte/README.md

 ## Download
 SoundByte can be either downloaded from the Windows Store [here](https://www.microsoft.com/store/apps/9nblggh4xbjg) or downloaded from the build server.
 Windows 10 Creators Update or newer is required to run SoundByte.

+## Extending SoundByte

+SoundByte.Core Gen3 is designed to be easily extendable.
+More Information is coming soon...

 ## Development